willbewipeout/ha-aquanta-test/README.md

-# TEST Aquanta Water Heater Controller for Home Assistant
+# Aquanta Water Heater Controller for Home Assistant with Temp Control

 Component to integrate with [Aquanta Smart Water Heater Controllers][aquanta] through their undocumented cloud API.
+Most of the work is from this repo (https://github.com/VolantisDev/ha-aquanta).

+This is my first vibe coding work, so mistakes are bound to be included.

 **This component will set up the following platforms.**